Pilgrim Challenge 2026 is now open for booking!

 Trauma

 It is possible that you may fall and the impact may cause trauma such as a broken bone or torn muscle.
 In this event you will be forced to withdraw but you should be prepared to self-treat as you may be several miles from the next checkpoint.
 Ensure that you have a first aid kit to include bandages and dressings and you also have sufficient clothing plus emergency blanket / bag to keep warm.
-If you are unable to move, ask the next competitor to inform the checkpoint marshal and / or use your mobile phone if you have reception to inform the emergency services - 999 / 112 and the Extreme Energy team.
-Remember even if you have no signal you can ring the emergency service, they can also triangulate your position through your mobile phone.
+If you are unable to move, ask the next competitor to inform the checkpoint marshal and / or use your mobile phone if you have reception to inform the emergency services - 999 / 112 and the XNRG team.
+Remember even if you have no signal you can ring the emergency services, they can also triangulate your position through your mobile phone.
+The What3Words app will help blue light services to pinpoint your location.

 Concussion – Head Injury